-In fact, Adam Grant proved it’s actually not the extroverts who succeed at sales, but rather the “ambiverts,” which are people who can operate in both modes whether they swing one way or the other.
+In fact, Adam Grant proved it’s actually not the extroverts who succeed at sales, but rather the “ambiverts,” which are people who can operate in both modes whether they are naturally one way or the other.

 How does my child find customers?

 Reps start by practicing demos (either virtual or in-person) with close family and friends so they feel comfortable and relaxed in a safe, low-pressure setting.

 On average, each customer refers five people to a rep after the presentation.
 So while they start with friends and family, they’re quickly introduced to friends of friends.
 As such, reps are far from running “friends and family businesses.”